-I’ve been working with college and law school applicants for years (in the case of college applicants, well over a decade).
-Every year I see some absolutely unique essays…and I see essays that I swear I’ve seen before (sometimes many, many times).
+I’ve been working with law school applicants for years.
+Every year I see some absolutely unique essays and I see essays that I swear I’ve seen before (sometimes many, many times).
 Some of them are strikingly good, while others are jarringly bad.
-In an effort to shed some light on essay topics that could quickly go from mundane to radioactive, I’ve compiled a list of a few of the topics that I wish would go away–or, at least, get done by fewer applicants.
+In an effort to shed some light on essay topics that could quickly go from mundane to radioactive, I’ve compiled a list of a few of the topics that I wish would go away—or, at least, get done by fewer applicants.

 I guarantee, at least once during your law school application process, you will be tempted to pen one of these essays.
-If you find yourself saying, “Well, it’s not that bad an idea…” I beesech you to shut down your computer, get in your car, and drive as far away from any writing utensil as possible until the urge has passed.
+If you find yourself saying, “Well, it’s not that bad an idea…” then shut down your computer, get in your car, and drive as far away from any writing utensil as possible until the urge has passed.
 Personal statements should be original and come from the heart; unfortunately, the types listed below are neither.

 These are listed to give you an idea of what essays admissions boards do not want to see in an application.
 There are, of course, more types than just the ones listed here, and it is possible to write great essays on some of these topics; however, for the most part, you will have to search outside of these topics to find a truly moving personal statement topic that can be executed effectively.